Jitsi instead of Zoom & Co – online meetings free of charge and GDPR compliant!

 Jitsi Meet is a video conference application that can be used by anyone.
 But there is also another solution for companies that want to run the application on their own server, for example to increase security and data protection by one level.
 Each company could operate its own Jitsi server with relatively little financial effort and thus hold internal meetings.
 The costs for this are very low.
 V-servers can be rented for a small monthly fee.
 This is perfect for hundreds of simultaneous meetings.

-For companies – own server = 100% secure
+For companies – your own server = 100% secure

 Because “Jitsi Meet” is open source, you are not dependent on a single provider.
 There is a list of publicly accessible Jitsi instances on the project page and we have already mentioned a few here.
 If the security requirements are increased, the software can be set up on its own server.
 Sufficient basic technical knowledge is a prerequisite for this.